nats-io/nats-site/content/documentation/server/gnatsd-authorization.md

 # NATS Server Authorization

-The latest release of the NATS Server (0.9.0) supports user/client authorization using subject-level permissioning.
+The NATS server supports authorization using subject-level permissions on a per-user basis.
+Permission-based authorization is available with [multi-user authentication](/documentation/server/gnatsd-authentication/).

-Subject-level permissioning is available with multi-user authentication configurations and leverages configuation variables.
-You enable multi-user authentication and permissioning using a NATS Server configuration file that defines the user credentials and permissions.

-## Usage

 Each permission grant is an object with two fields: what subject(s) the authenticated user can publish to, and what subject(s) the authenticated user can subscribe to.
-Authorization filters (subjects) can be a singleton or an array.
-Subjects can contain wildcards.
+The parser is generous at understanding what the intent is, so both arrays and singletons are processed.
+Subjects themselves can contain wildcards.
+Permissions make use of [variables](/documentation/server/gnatsd-config/#variables).

+You set permissions by creating an entry inside of the `authorization` configuration block that conforms to the following syntax:

 ```
-PERMSSION_NAME      // Variable
+authorization {
+  PERMISSION_NAME = {
-publish             // Singleton or array
+    publish = "singleton" or ["array", ...]
-subscribe           // Singleton or array
+    subscribe = "singleton" or ["array", ...]
+  }
+}
 ```

-## Example
+# Example

-For example, since Alice is an ADMIN she can publish/subscribe on any subject.
-We use the wildcard “>” to match any subject.
+Here is an example authorization configuration that defines four users, three of whom are assigned explicit permissions.

 ```
 authorization {